Barkhan District: History

 The early history of District Barkhan is obscure, but it is said that this area remained under Muslim rulers and conquerors of Kandahar and India.

-Baro Khan the founder of Barozai family of Pannis was a great fighter who came to Barkhan with his tribal people.
-As such, this valley was named as Bar Khan, but with the passage of time it was called Barkhan.

-The Khetran country was one of the sub-districts of Sewistan and of the Hind Province of Tatta.
+Baro Khan the founder of the Barozai family of Pannis was a great fighter who came to Barkhan with his tribal people.
+As such, this valley was named Bar Khan, but with the passage of time it was called Barkhan.
+The Khetran country was one of the sub-districts of Sewistan and of the Hind Province of Thatta.
 In Akbar's time it was called Janjah.

 Khetran is a Baloch tribe.
 Mir Girazo Khan Baloch was first sardar of the Khetrans.
-He was succeeded by his son Bakhtiar Khan, who was succeeded by Mir Haji Khan, whose rule is memorable among the Khetrans for a defeat which he inflicted on the Zhob Kakars.
+He was succeeded by his son Bakhtiar Khan, who was succeeded by Mir Haji Khan, whose rule is memorable among the Khetrans for a defeat which he inflicted on the Zhob, Kakars.

 Mir Haji Khan was succeeded by a few nominal chiefs.
 Mir Haji Khan was a strong man, and the Khetrans prospered under him.
 He also took revenge on the defeat of the Khetrans from Marris by destroying the fort at Mawand of Karam Khan Bijrani Marri.
 Haji Khan died, leaving three sons: Umar Khan, Nawab Khan and Balu Khan.

 Yet he was succeeded by his brother Sayed Khan, who was elected by the Khetrans.
 He too died, leaving three sons: Dost Muhammad, Sorni Khan and Kadir Bakhsh.
 Syed Khan was succeeded by his brother Balul Khan.
 Babul Khan was however opposed by Nawab Khan and Kadir Bakhsh.
 Kadir Bakhsh went to the Marris and gave his stepmother in marriage to Gazan, the Marri Chief and led Marris Lashkar against the Khetrans, who lost many lives and property during the fights.
-Sir Rober Sandeman (then Deputy Commissioner, D.G.
+Sir Robert Sandeman (then Deputy Commissioner, D.G.
 Khan), however, intervened and made peace between Kadir Bakhsh and Babul Khan.